stephink/jwt_frist_example/README.md

   2,jsonwebtoken
   3,dotenv

-we add accesstoken in .env file with named 'Access_token'
+ create a .env file inthe project copy the values from the .env.example update access_token in .env file